-In greater Orlando, rainfall averages eight inches a month from June to August to two inches a month the rest of the year.
-With all this water, it’s important to install the correct size gutters, downspouts, and drainage system to protect your home’s foundation.
+In greater Orlando, rainfall averages nearly eight inches a month from June to August, followed by six inches in September and roughly two inches a month the rest of the year.
+Last year’s top one-day rainfall was 2.5 inches on June 9, 2020.
+With all this water, it’s important to install the correct size gutters, downspouts, and drainage systems to protect your home’s foundation.

-Excess moisture can impact your foundation causing cracking and leading to crawl space flooding.
-It can also cause heave in slab foundations.
-This is when the moisture moves beneath the slab, causing the soil to expand, pushing up and causing cracks.
+Excess water can impact your foundation, causing cracking and leading to crawl space flooding.
+It can also cause heave in slab foundations, when the moisture moves beneath the slab, causing the soil to expand, push upwards, and cause cracks.

 Rainfall Drainage Challenges

 There are several elements to consider when assessing rainfall water management around your home.
 It starts at the roof, routes through the gutters and downspouts, then meets up with still more water already on the ground.
 Here are the critical items:

 - Downspout size, shape, position, and number